 The SLIE Education Committee is working on a structured 5-year review process for continuous development of SLIE members.
 Members will be reviewed every 5 years and can contribute to their professional development through courses, delivering papers at conferences, training young engineers and the like.
 Read More under Professional Development.

-The First Issue of the Sierra Leone Institution of Engineers Newsletter is out!
+The Second Issue of the Sierra Leone Institution of Engineers Newsletter is out now!
 Please be the first to grab a hard copy or download a copy online.
-Future newsletters will be full online newsletters with some hard copies available.
+Please feel free to contribute to future articles.
 Download your copy here..

 SLIE/PERC public position on sub-standard engineering works